 Is my relationship Long Term?

-Partners deemed to be in a long term relationship are those, who at the date of lodgement of the application, have been in a partner relationship for at least 3 years (or 2 years if there is a dependent child of the relationship).
+Partners deemed to be in a long term relationship are those, who at the date of lodgement of the application, has been in a partner relationship for at least 3 years (or 2 years if there is a dependent child of the relationship).

 If you have been in long term relationships you should provide supporting documents sufficient to evidence the long term nature of your relationship.
 This will assist the Department of Home Affairs to easily identify and characterised your relationship as long term.

-Where you are close to meeting the long term relationship criteria, in some circumstances it can be worth considering withholding lodgement of your Partner Visa application until you are able to meet the long term relationship criteria to avoid the two stage processing times.
+Where you are close to meeting the long term relationship criteria, in some circumstances it can be worth considering withholding lodgement of your Partner Visa application until you are able to meet the long term relationship criteria to avoid the two-stage processing times.

 3. Lodge with all of your Partner Visa supporting documents and update documents at regular intervals

-Partner visa applications must demonstrate they meet the basic criteria that they are married or in a defacto relationship.
+Partner visa applications must demonstrate they meet the basic criteria that they are married or in a de facto relationship.